New York: how the past prepared us for the future of disease

 New York’s tenements – and the generations who have called them home – have long been the focus of concerns about contagion and public health.

-As part of Contagious Cities, the Tenement Museum is offering a series of special tours of its historic tenement buildings located on Manhattan’s Lower East Side.
-The tours tell stories linking themes of disease, medicine, immigration and reform in the lives of their former residents.
+As part of Contagious Cities, the Tenement Museum offered a series of special tours of its historic tenement buildings located on Manhattan’s Lower East Side.
+The tours told stories linking themes of disease, medicine, immigration and reform in the lives of their former residents.

 - Romanian immigrant Jacob Burinescu, who died during the 1918 influenza pandemic